CompVis/stable-diffusion/README.md

 This repo is a modified version of the Stable Diffusion repo, optimized to use less VRAM than the original by sacrificing inference speed.

+To reduce the VRAM usage, the following opimizations are used:

-To achieve this, the stable diffusion model is fragmented into four parts which are sent to the GPU only when needed.
+- the stable diffusion model is fragmented into four parts which are sent to the GPU only when needed.
 After the calculation is done, they are moved back to the CPU.
-This allows us to run a bigger model while requiring less VRAM.
+- The attention calculation is done in parts.

 <h1 align="center">Installation</h1>

 All the modified files are in the [optimizedSD](optimizedSD) folder, so if you have already cloned the original repository you can just download and copy this folder into the original instead of cloning the entire repo.
 You can also clone this repo and follow the same installation steps as the original (mainly creating the conda environment and placing the weights at the specified location).

 Alternatively, if you prefer to use Docker, you can do the following:

 1. Install [Docker](https://docs.docker.com/engine/install/), [Docker Compose plugin](https://docs.docker.com/compose/install/), and [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)
 2. Clone this repo to, e.g., `~/stable-diffusion`
 3. Put your downloaded `model.ckpt` file into `~/sd-data` (it's a relative path, you can change it in `docker-compose.yml`)